Vijayawada Airport

+Vijayawada Airport (IATA: VGA, ICAO: VOBZ), officially known as Vijayawada International Airport, is an international airport serving Vijayawada and Andhra Pradesh Capital Region in India.
+The airport is located at Gannavaram, located 24 km away from Vijayawada and 41 km from Amaravati.

 History

 The airfield located at Gannavaram served as an army base during the World War II, after which it was converted into a civilian airport.
 Air Deccan introduced a daily service between Hyderabad and Vijayawada in September 2003.
 Until 2011, the airport had only four flights a day operated by Kingfisher Airlines.
 In 2011, flag carrier Air India and private airlines Spicejet and Jet Airways introduced direct flights to the airport, but the latter terminated its service.
 Air Costa, a regional airline started operations in October 2013, with Vijayawada as its operational hub, which later suspended services.

 To cater to the increasing passenger traffic, the foundation stone for a new interim terminal building was laid in October 2015.
 The terminal, designed to handle two million passengers per annum was opened on 12 January 2017.
 It was expected to be sufficient for passenger needs for the next four-five years until a larger integrated terminal was built.
 After domestic operations were shifted to the interim terminal, the old airport terminal building was closed and was prepared to handle international services.
 The terminal was equipped with a customs and immigration section and additional facilities and security arrangements.

 The Central Government granted international status to the airport on 3 May 2017.
 However, it was only after the state government offered viability gap funding (VGF) to airlines for operating international flights, that private operator IndiGo bid for the contract to operate two flights a week to Singapore.

 On 4 December 2018, Indigo flight 6E 33 departed for Singapore Changi Airport, marking the inaugural international flight for Vijayawada and getting an international footprint for Vijayawada.
 The flight was terminated in July 2019 after the six-month VGF agreement lapsed and the state government refused to extend the agreement.